-Second half term 2018
+Autumn Term Second half term update 2019

-In English, we are looking at The Arrival by Shaun Tan.
+This half term, in English we are looking at The Arrival by Shaun Tan.
 We have written letters, character descriptions, diary entries, short play scripts and we will be writing a longer story built around the central character’s journey to another country.

 We will be continuing to improve our SPAG skills throughout our work, concentrating on different aspects within our writing tasks.